You can run custom scripts in the VM and collect custom data which can then be consumed as a metric.

 |Timeout||Enter a script execution timeout on the VM.|

-After you save the script, it appears in the left pane of the Custom Script dialog box.
-You can add or delete scripts by clicking the Add or Delete buttons in the left pane.
-After the scripts have been added and saved, from the column, you see the Custom Script label.
-Point to the Custom Script label to view the list of scripts and their status.
+After you save the script, it appears under Custom Script.
+You can edit or delete scripts by clicking the Edit or Delete options from the vertical ellipsis against the custom script you added.
+After the scripts have been added and saved, click the drop down arrow against Custom Script, to view the list of scripts and their status.

 - The bash script must start with